10/10/2017 CEO Mario Pecoraro to Speak on Employee Onboarding and Retention

 Risk Management in the Employee Onboarding and Retention Process: Panel Discussion

 “Employee Misconduct from Cybersecurity to Fraud”

-Alliance Worldwide Investigative Group’s CEO, Mario Pecoraro, will participate on an October 18 panel discussion hosted by Digital Rochester’s Technology Leaders Special Interest Group.
+Alliance Risk Group’s CEO, Mario Pecoraro, will participate on an October 18 panel discussion hosted by Digital Rochester’s Technology Leaders Special Interest Group.
 Four industry representatives will discuss the implication of employee misconduct, risks associated with employee onboarding and retention, cyber crime and key preventative measures.
 Event attendees will learn how to limit human factor as a cause of destruction to their organization by learning proper onboarding and retention due-diligence strategies, how to guide employees and implement proper tactics.
 The event will begin at 8 am at the Irondequoit Country Club in Rochester.

 Presentations/Panel Discussion 8:00-9:00am